-It is worth noting that the huge domain and very high resolution used to simulate TTs (500m with the second version of the HARMONIE model) require previous needed tasks which means additional SBUs.
-We are sorry but finally the system setup has utilized more resources than we originally expected.
-Currently, the setup has been fixed and therefore in this project step we consider that the new estimation of SBUs we may need is realistic.
+Considering the system setup, domain, two models and high-resolution, we are sorry but finally we have utilized more resources than we originally and secondly expected.
 To sum up, we would need additional SBUs to continue simulating these TTs at very high-resolution, because these experiments require additional resources that in the original request, we did not expect to need.